COME JOIN OUR TEAM!

 S&S Cafeterias ensures quality of life for all of our team members.

 We offer flexible hours, good working conditions and a variety of other benefits.

 At S&S Cafeterias we treat our team members as family.

 Please fax all resumes to (478) 259-6399 Attention Melissa Smith.

 What makes Food Management so worthwhile?
 What are its rewards?

-It has been said that once you experience the food business, it is in your blood for good.
+It has been said that once you experience the restaurant business, it is in your blood for good.
 I believe that this is one of the truest statements ever said.

 On the other side of the coin is the organization and the development of people.
 The true reward is to be able to work with and lead people towards a common goal and then seeing them achieve that goal and accomplish their inner needs.

-At the end of the day, if I have in some way helped better someone’s life, that is the greatest reward.
+At the end of the day, if I have in some way helped make a person’s life better, that is my greatest reward.